 Some people call Pembrokeshire “the new Cornwall”, for the abundance of small surf towns strung along the rugged coastline.
 Take on the waves at Manorbier or Freshwater West or explore inland to trendy market towns and a specialist bug restaurant.

-Our favourite small towns and villages
+Our favourite small towns and villages in the UK

 Malton is a town saved by food, having been turned into a showcase for fine produce from all over Yorkshire by a group of passionate people lead by Tom Naylor-Leyland.
 A visit is literally nourishing, if not downright fattening in the best possible way.